rs/pushd/README.md

            -d badge=0 \
            http://localhost/devices

-As an answer, we get a JSON object like this:
+In reply, we get the following JSON structure:

     {
         "proto":"apns",